mercycorps/DPP-guides/File-sharing/Instructions-GDrive.md

 # File Sharing: GDrive
 Here is a sample use-case for sharing a file using best practices in Google Drive.
 Imagine that Mercy Corps is working with a consultant (PNW Rocks), to create materials for a major new initiative at Mercy Corps, that is code-named Big Cheese.
-The Big Cheese project will not be announced publicly until July 2021 so it's important to limit who has access t the file.
-To get started, we'll want to collaborate on next steps for the project in a file called "Big Cheese Plans".
+The Big Cheese project will not be announced publicly until July 2021 so it's important to limit who has access to the file.
+To get started, we'll want to collaborate on next steps for the project in a file called "Big Cheese Plans."

 ## Step 1 - Upload
 Upload the file to My Drive.